What do we know about Omicron and how are things looking across the UK?

 Some 54.2% of a sample of new coronavirus cases across England with specimen dates for December 14 and 15 were found to have S gene target failure (SGTF) – a way of detecting the likely presence of Omicron.

-As of December 16, there were 13,741 confirmed Omicron cases in England.
+As of December 17, there were 23,168 confirmed Omicron cases in England – a rise of 9,427 on the previous day.

+The number of deaths of people with Omicron rose to seven, from the previous figure of one, the UKHSA said on Saturday.

+The number of people in hospital with confirmed or suspected Omicron increased to 85, from 65.

 – What about Scotland?